 Risks Related to Our Business.
-The COVID-19 pandemic, the measures intended to prevent its spread and those government actions intended to mitigate its economic impact have had, and may continue to have, adverse effects, some of which may be material, on our business, results of operations and financial condition.
+The ongoing COVID-19 pandemic has caused severe disruptions to the United States and global economy and may have an adverse impact on our business, results of operations and financial condition.

 An economic slowdown, a lengthy or severe recession, declining real estate values, or changes in interest rates, including the continued transition from LIBOR, could harm our operations, affect our ability to obtain financing on reasonable terms and have other adverse effects on us.
-If economic conditions deteriorate and/or we experience a turbulent economic environment, we will likely: (i) experience increases in loan loss reserves and other impairments; (ii) encounter difficulty estimating loan loss reserves; and (iii) experience a decline in loan repayments.
-If we are unable to invest excess capital on acceptable terms, or at all, it would likely result is a declining portfolio and would adversely affect the returns from our investments and our operating results.
+If economic conditions deteriorate and/or we experience a turbulent economic environment, we will likely: (1) experience increases in loan loss reserves and other impairments; (2) encounter difficulty estimating loan loss reserves; and (3) experience a decline in loan repayments.
+If we are unable to invest excess capital on acceptable terms, or at all, it would likely result in a declining portfolio and would adversely affect the returns from our investments and our operating results.